What a Byron Bay Local of 8 Years Wishes Tourists Knew

 Q: Dolphins and whales — how reliable are sightings?

 Dolphins: incredibly reliable.
-I see bottlenose dolphins from my kayak three or four times a week.
+Bottlenose dolphins turn up three or four times a week from a kayak.
 The sea kayak tours (AUD 75, 2.5 hours at sunrise) have a 90%+ sighting rate.

 Humpback whales: June through November.
-Cape Byron Track is the best land-based viewing spot.
-I've seen mothers teaching calves to breach from the lighthouse walkway.
+Cape Byron Track is the best land-based viewing spot — mothers teach calves to breach within sight of the lighthouse walkway.
 Bring binoculars.

 September or October.
-Warm enough for swimming, fewer crowds than summer, whale season still going, and the hinterland is green from winter rain.
-Accommodation is 30-50% cheaper than December.
-If they insist on summer, avoid the last two weeks of December and the first week of January.
-That's when Byron reaches capacity and stops being fun.
+Warm enough for swimming, fewer crowds than summer, whale season still running, and the hinterland green from winter rain.
+Accommodation runs 30-50% cheaper than December.
+If you're set on summer, avoid the last two weeks of December and the first week of January — that's when Byron hits capacity and stops being fun.

-Q: What's the one thing you'd make every visitor do?
+Q: What's the one thing every visitor should do?

 Q: After 8 years, is Byron still worth it?